anfema/wagtail_to_ion/README.md

   - Override `get_last_changed` if you want to implement per user dynamic pages that change more often than they are actually published.
 - `DynamicPageDetailSerializer`, serializes page meta data and content, inherits from `DynamicPageSerializer`
-  - Override `get_contents_for_user` to implement per user dynamic pages that render completely custom data
+  - Override `build_tree` to implement per user dynamic pages that render completely custom data
   - Override `get_children` for additional filtering.

 Attention: When you override `DynamicPageSerializer` you have to override the